 In 1999 she launched the New York City base of the French luxury publishing house, Assouline, known for its art and coffee table books on the foremost artists, interior designers, fashion houses and tastemakers of the world.
 She published titles such as Axel Vervoordt, Artists’ Studios, The Worth of Art and Antiquaires: Paris Flea Markets, amongst others; along the way, she worked with style icons such as Lee Radziwill on her book Happy Times, and Chef Alain Ducasse on Harvesting Excellence.
 American Photo even labeled her as one of the 100 most influential people in photography.
 During her ten years as VP/Publisher at Hachette Filipacchi Media, she created many books on design, working closely with Margaret Russell at Elle Decor, publishing titles such as So Chic and Style and Substance; as well as Donna Warner of Metropolitan Home, publishing Glamour, Decorate, Renovate and Design 100.

 Dorothée left her beautiful finds behind at her apartment in the Marais district of Paris.
 Choosing only to bring an Art Deco rolling bar that she couldn’t bear to leave behind, she furnished her first Manhattan apartment around that piece.
-Eighteen years later, that bar takes pride of place in salons of the 19th century hotel, The DeWitt, Oak Hill that she now calls home (restored and transformed into a boutique guest-house by French & Scouser of course).
+Twenty years later, that bar takes pride of place in the living room of the Greek revival house in the Catskills that she now calls home.
 Some of the special pieces that she finds on her travels for F&S now surround it.
 She can’t bear to part with those either.